 A recall is usually issued by the maker of the device.
 But Health Canada also can recall devices.

 A recall of a cardiac device does not mean that it needs to be removed.
 In most recalls, devices are watched closely or reprogrammed.
 Only a small number are removed.

-Health Canada has three levels—or classes—of recall, depending on the chance of a device failing and possibly hurting someone.
+Health Canada has three levels—or types—of recall, depending on the chance of a device failing and possibly hurting someone.footnote 1

 The decision to remove the device depends on how likely it is that the device might fail or cause harm.
 Your doctor will consider which is more likely to happen: problems from surgery to replace the device, or the device failing.